postgrespro/pg_probackup/Documentation.md

     pg_probackup restore -B backupdir --instance instance_name -D datadir -j 4 -i backup_id -T tablespace1_dir=tablespace1_newdir -T tablespace2_dir=tablespace2_newdir

 Once the restore command is complete, start the database service.
 If you are restoring an autonomous backup, the restore is complete at once, with the cluster returned to a self-consistent state at the point when the backup was taken.
-For archive backups, Postgres Pro replays all archived WAL segments, so the cluster is restored to the latest state possible.
+For archive backups, PostgreSQL replays all archived WAL segments, so the cluster is restored to the latest state possible.
 You can change this behavior by using the recovery_target option with the restore command.
 Note that using the recovery-target=latest value with autonomous backups is only possible if the WAL archive is available at least starting from the time the autonomous backup was taken.

 >NOTE: By default, the restore command validates the specified backup before restoring the cluster.
 If you run regular backup validations and would like to save time when restoring the cluster, you can specify the --no-validate option to skip validation and speed up the recovery.